PLEASE DOWNLOAD A COPY OF OUR PARENT HANDBOOK FOR THE MOST UPDATED INFORMATION ON CITY CAMP POLICIES & PROCEDURES, LINKED AT THE TOP OF THIS PAGE.

 CAMPER DAILY SUPPLIES

-• Sunscreen, labeled with child's First and Last name
+- Sunscreen for self application, labeled with child's First and Last Name

 Children will be responsible for their own belongings.
+Aspen City Camp and the counselors are in no way responsible for lost, misplaced, or stolen items.
 Items that are easily lost or of significant sentimental or monetary value should not be brought to camp.
-Aspen City Day Camp and the counselors are in no way responsible for lost, misplaced, or stolen items.
-Toys, money, cell phones, or anything of value should not be brought to camp unless it is noted otherwise on the schedule.
+Toys, money, cell phones, or anything of value should not be brought to camp.

 Please check the schedule daily for additional items campers might need each day.